 What happened to the old Kino?

-Kino started as a desktop app that helped you search and log footage, then send clips to editors like DaVinci Resolve and Premiere Pro.Now Kino is the editor itself—browser-native, collaborative, with AI built in.
-No desktop app needed.
+Kino started as a desktop app that helped you search and log footage, then send clips to editors like DaVinci Resolve and Premiere Pro.
+Now Kino is the editor itself.
+It runs in Chrome and includes collaboration and AI tools.| Before | Now |

 |---|---|

-| Desktop app required | Runs entirely in browser |
+| Desktop app required | Runs in Chrome |

-| Sent clips TO your NLE | Imports projects FROM your NLE |
+| Sent clips to your NLE | Imports projects from your NLE |

 | Companion to Resolve/Premiere | Standalone editor |

-| Search and logging tool | Full editing + search + logging + motion graphics |
+| Search and logging tool | Editing, search, logging, collaboration, and motion graphics |

-Frame.io, Wipster, and similar tools are for review and approval—you upload a video, collect feedback, and take that feedback back to your editor.Kino is the editor.
-You cut, add motion graphics, collaborate in real-time, and export—all in one place.
-No round-tripping.
+Frame.io, Wipster, and similar tools are for review and approval.
+You upload a video, collect feedback, and take that feedback back to your editor.
+Kino is the editor.
+You cut, add motion graphics, collaborate in real time, and export in one place.| Kino | Frame.io | |

 |---|---|---|